Jordan-Dennis/Miyake/To Do's.md

  - function to multithread solvers in batches (yet to come)
  - Lower priority is fixing Github
  - Fix the local declarations
- - I need to calculate the gradients with respect to the parameters and profile.
-    - This is done best using the packages FowardDiff and ReverseDiff
  - Generalisation to any of the prebuilt models is important
     - Equilibriate function required

+# Dumping thoughts
+ - So I have the derivatives working
+ - I want to refactor the code and have it more general
+ - Let's get the mutlithreaded implementation going and then create a temporary file for the derivatives.

 # Goals
  - I want to have the profiling script in under _100_ lines